racket/rhombus/design/class/class.md

-ambiguity is resolved by ordering parse attempts: each form in the block is first tried as a class/interface clause, then as a definition, and finally as an expression (analogous to the way that definitions and then experessions are tried in a Rhombus module or body blocks generally).
+ambiguity is resolved by ordering parse attempts: each form in the block is first tried as a class/interface clause, then as a definition, and finally as an expression (analogous to the way that definitions and then expressions are tried in a Rhombus module or body blocks generally).
 Class-clause macros and interface-clause macros are defined separately, but an identifier can be bound in both spaces (as well as the expression space, and so on).